The Numbers Gang

 - The Clerk – The clerk has four gold and four silver stars tattooed on his shoulders.
 He is the secretary and the accountant of the 28’s.

 - The Magistrate – He has three gold and three silver stars tattooed on his shoulders.
 When there are problems, either in the gang or out of the gang, the magistrate decides on how to handle the situation.
 He can decide whether a case can be thrown out, if blood is due or if its a death sentence.

 - The Under Magistrate (Public Prosecutor) – Similar to the lieutenant in the gold line.
 He plays a mediators role in relation to the members above and below him.
-He displays two tattooed stars on either shoulder.
-Finally, he also ensures that the wyfies do not indulge in any sexual activity.
+He displays two tattooed stars on

 The Silver Line – Division Two